 At Lincoln Park the turnout for this, the first demonstration, is very small.
 About 300 people are gathered around a bonfire fueled by park benches.
 Another 200 newspapermen and spectators stand around the edges.
 It is very sad.
 They had announced 1500 would show, and were really expecting 800.
-It is undeniably terrible when any left political movement turns out to have far less support than it needs, when the people you thought you had won don't care to show.
+It is undeniably terrible when any Left political movement turns out to have far less support than it needs, when the people you thought you had won don't care enough to show.

 The Weathermen break into a run across the park on signal.
 They are wearing white helmets, which are all you can see bobbing up and down in the night.
-They are screaming and chanting, and suddenly start the high-pitched shrill used by the people of Algiers during the revolution.
-Ill-leel-leel-lil-ill-il-eel-eeeeeeeeeeee.
+They are screaming and chanting, and suddenly start the high-pitched shrill used by the people of Algiers during the revolution. ill-leel-lecll-lil-ill-il-eel-eeeeeeeeee.

 They pass a big square park building.
-Stones and bricks are hurled up out of the running crowd and smash to pieces the building's 20-foot-tall plate glass windows.
+Stones and bricks are hurled up out of the running crowd and smash to pieces the building's 20-foot tall plate glass windows.

 Now they are across the last bit of park and running into the street.
 There are no police around anywhere.
 The police have somehow been faked out.
 The crowd charges up Clark Street, one of the main streets of Chicago, wiping out store windows on both sides.
 And then a florist shop takes a stone right through its front window.
 Lots of flowers are knocked over.

 This is when I decide to put a distinction between me and the Weathermen.
 Their action is really against the people.
 Kunen is running up the street alongside me.
 He says, "What are they doing hitting a florist shop?"
 I don't know, but I don't feel as bad about it as he does.
 We move out of the crowd and start running up the sidewalk.